reigndeity/YGG-GameJam/README.md

-# GameOn Awards 2025 School Category
+# Young Creatives Challenge Season 2
 Kusinero: Kitchen Royale was first created for the YGG Game Jam 2024.
 While it didn’t place there, we continued refining it and later submitted it to the Young Creatives Challenge: Season Two, where it earned 6th place in the Game Development category.
 <img width="1280" height="720" alt="Untitled design (1)" src="https://github.com/user-attachments/assets/be349c67-02c1-4aad-a662-bdbc5863f186" />